 Independence of Committee Members The Compensation Committee members satisfy the NYSE independence standards, are "non-employee directors" under SEC rules and satisfy the requirements of an "outside director" for purposes of the Internal Revenue Code of 1986, as amended (the "Code").
 Independent Compensation Consultant The Compensation Committee retains and annually reviews the independence of its compensation consultant.
 Annual Risk Assessment The Compensation Committee conducts an annual risk assessment of our executives, management, and sales incentive compensation plans and designs plans and programs so they are aligned with our compensation philosophy and do not encourage excessive risk taking.
 Compensation at Risk We grant a high percentage of at-risk compensation.
 We believe this is essential to creating a pay-for-performance culture.
-Stock Ownership Guidelines In fiscal 2019, the Compensation Committee revised the stock ownership guidelines to eliminate the fixed share amount.
-The guidelines now require senior employees to maintain an amount of equity equal to a multiple of base salary: (i) five times base salary for the CEO and (ii) three times base salary for the CEO's direct reports.
+Stock Ownership Guidelines In fiscal 2021, the Compensation Committee revised the stock ownership guidelines to clarify the types of shares counted and those that are covered by the policy.
+The guidelines now require executive officers to maintain an amount of equity equal to a multiple of base salary: (i) five times base salary for the CEO and (ii) three times base salary for Section 16b Officers.
 The executive officer must achieve compliance with the guidelines by the fifth anniversary of the executive officer's appointment.
-All executive officers are in compliance with the guidelines with the exception of Mr. Musa.

 Clawback Policy We have the right to seek recoupment of all or part of annual cash incentives or PUs if there is a restatement of our financial statements for any such year which results from fraud or intentional misconduct committed by an award holder.
 Anti-Hedging and Pledging Policy We prohibit our executive officers from hedging or pledging Ashland securities.
 "Double triggers" in Change in Control Agreements and Salary Continuation Plan The NEOs and other executive officers do not receive change in control cash severance unless their employment is terminated without cause (or by the executive for good reason) within a specified period following a change in control.
 No Tax Gross-Ups on Change in Control Benefits The NEOs and other executive officers are not entitled to tax gross ups in the event that their change in control benefits are subject to the "golden parachute" excise tax under the Code.
-Equity Incentive Compensation Plan Best Practices Our Ashland Global Holdings Inc. 2018 Omnibus Incentive Compensation Plan includes many best practices, such as minimum vesting periods and absence of single-trigger vesting and liberal share recycling provisions.
+Equity Incentive Compensation Plan Best Practices Our Ashland Global Holdings Inc. 2021 Omnibus Incentive Compensation Plan includes many best practices, such as minimum vesting periods and absence of single-trigger vesting.

-Consideration of Fiscal Year 2019 Advisory Vote on Executive Compensation
+Consideration of Fiscal Year 2021 Advisory Vote on Executive Compensation

 The Compensation Committee regularly reviews the philosophy, objectives and elements of our executive compensation programs in relation to our short- and long-term business objectives.
 In undertaking this review, the Compensation Committee considers the views of stockholders as reflected in their annual advisory vote on our executive compensation proposal.
-At our 2019 Annual Meeting, stockholders approved our executive compensation proposal by an overwhelming majority (approximately 93.5%).
-Based on the Compensation Committee's review and the support of our executive compensation programs received from stockholders, the Compensation Committee maintained the core elements of our executive compensation programs in fiscal 2019.
+At our 2021 Annual Meeting, stockholders approved our executive compensation proposal by an overwhelming majority (approximately 96%).
+Based on the Compensation Committee's review and the support of our executive compensation programs received from stockholders, the Compensation Committee maintained the core elements of our executive compensation programs in fiscal 2021.